graelo/website/content/tokio/tutorial/channels.md

 # Define the message type

-In most cases, when using message passing, the task receiving the messages responds to more than one command.
-In our case, the task will respond to `GET` and `SET` commands.
+Message passing is flexible; it allows each message passed to the resource task to correspond to a different command.
+In our case, the `client` resource task will receive and respond to `GET` and `SET` commands.

 To model this, we first define a `Command` enum and include a variant for each command type.

 ```rust
 use bytes::Bytes;